yadavabhiindia/website/README.md

 ### Run the File
 Open your Terminal/Command Prompt/Windows Powershell on location of file "manage.py" in script.
 Type:
 #### <code>python manage.py runserver</code>
 After that website would start running on your local server.
-Open http:127.0.0.1:8000 on your browser to access the website.
+Open <a href="http:127.0.0.1:8000">http:127.0.0.1:8000</a> on your browser to access the website.